-My assignments for Healthline ranged from lifestyle pieces to those with a decidedly medical slant.
-There were style guides to follow, word counts to hit, deadlines that couldn’t be missed, details to be researched and medical reviewers to satisfy.
-Above all, I needed to be sure that every piece was informative and useful without sacrificing accuracy and thoughtfulness.
-I fell right into the target market for Healthline, and I found that useful when I critiqued my own work.
+My assignments for Healthline range from lifestyle pieces to those with a decidedly medical slant.
+There are style guides to follow, word counts to hit, deadlines that can’t be missed, details to be researched and medical reviewers to satisfy.
+Above all, I need to be sure that every piece is informative and useful without sacrificing accuracy and thoughtfulness.
+I fall right into the target market for Healthline, and I find that useful when I critique my own work.

-I wrote for Healthline for more than a year, before other projects cropped up and I was ready to move on.
+I’ve written on and off for Healthline for three years now, and it’s good work.
 “Over a short period of time, Jessica [proved] herself to be an indispensable contributor to Healthline.com,” says Elsbeth Riley, Healthline editor.
 “Her excellent writing, thorough research, and overall hard work helped us launch a new content vertical in 2015.
 Her abilities and knowledge span everything from fitness, pregnancy, to parenthood.
 I would highly recommend her services to any individual or company seeking quality content from a professional and experienced writer.
 We look forward to continuing to work with her!”